DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 * **Associativity :** What order operator functions get called in: LEFT-TO-RIGHT or RIGHT-TO-LEFT. when functions have the *same* precedence.
 Example : 1+2+3/3/4
 ---
 ## 📘 Coercion
 * **Coercion :** Converting a value from one type to another.
-This happens quite in javascript because it's dynamically typed.
-This happens quite often in javascript because it's dynamically typed.
+This happens quite in all dynamically typed languages like php, javascript etc.
 ```javascript
 var a = 1 + '2';
 console.log(a);